bus-strat-analytics/MSIN0093-syllabus/README.md

   For the slides assignments, if there is a need for additional exposition on to support the content on the slide, then add a _short_ commentary to the presenter notes and submit the slides with the presenter notes.

   2. **Mini-presentations (5%).** Students will be selected for in-class presentations of these submissions.
 The presentation will run for approximately five minutes.
-Each student will present at least once, and ideally three to five times during the course.

 ### Team project (40%)
 Over the term, students will produce a culminating project.
 Teams will consist of four to six students.